tasxatzial/leaf-search-trees/docs/lbst.md

 ## Delete a key

 1. Find the leaf node V that has the key that will be deleted.
-Also find the parent node V' of V.
+Also, find the parent node V' of V.

 2. Delete both V and V' and connect the parent node of V' to the sibling of V.